 The 1911-12 C55 Imperial Tobacco series of 45 subjects is one of the earliest hockey sets to employ chromolithography—a highly technical process by which images are reproduced in color using grease-based ink on Bavarian limestone.
 Stone lithography was the invention of German playwright, Alois Senefelder, who sought to develop a method to inexpensively publish some of his playbills during the first half of the 19th century.
 The surreptitious result was a process that stood largely unrivalled in the application of lavish colors and complex textures for the next 100 years.
 The quality of the printed images in the C55 series—produced during the “Golden Age” of stone lithography that followed Senefelder's innovation—is without equal in the production of vintage hockey cards.
+In fact, some printers continue to use stone lighography in modern times due to the unique and classic quality and appearance.
 This is what makes the C55 Imperial Tobacco set among the most attractive and popular of all vintage hockey issues.
 In some respects, they are the hockey parallel to the T206 baseball series.

 The advantage of stone lithography was that thousands of images could be created before degradation of the original engravings would occur.
 Prior to the invention and widespread use of Bavarian limestone to develop detailed artwork, steel or copper engravings were employed.
 Lithographs produced from these processes, however, would often suffer from degradation after less than 100 prints were pulled.
 Chromolithography thus became the gold standard of printing and is still in use today.